Simmba22/PRODIGY_WD_04/README.md

 # PRODIGY_WD_04
-I made this landing page witch is responsive.
+I made this landing page which is responsive.